Hans Zimmer: 1990s and 2000s

+2010s

 For the 2010 film Inception, Zimmer used electronic manipulation of the song "Non, je ne regrette rien".
 The horn sound in the score, described by Zimmer as "like huge foghorns over a city" became a popular feature in film trailers.
-"It's funny how that sort of thing becomes part of the zeitgeist," he said.
+"It's funny how that sort of thing becomes part of the zeitgeist", he said.
 "But I suppose that's exactly what trailers are looking for: something iconic, lasts less than a second, and shakes the seats in the theater."

 In 2012, Zimmer composed and produced the music for the 84th Academy Awards with Pharrell Williams of The Neptunes.
 He also composed a new version of the theme music for ABC World News.
-Zimmer also composed the score for The Dark Knight Rises, the final instalment of Christopher Nolan's The Dark Knight Trilogy.
+Zimmer composed the score for The Dark Knight Rises, the final instalment of Christopher Nolan's The Dark Knight Trilogy.
 The film was released in July 2012.
-Zimmer described himself as "devastated" in the aftermath of the 2012 Aurora, Colorado shooting, which occurred at a screening of The Dark Knight Rises, commenting, "I just feel so incredibly sad for these people."
+Zimmer described himself as "devastated" in the aftermath of the 2012 Aurora, Colorado shooting, which occurred at a screening of The Dark Knight Rises: "I just feel so incredibly sad for these people."
 He recorded a track entitled "Aurora", a choral arrangement of a theme from the Dark Knight Rises soundtrack, to raise money for the victims of the shooting.